dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 An rvalue designating a reference to a field, `e.F`, has a *safe-to-escape* scope that is the same as the *safe-to-escape* of `e`.

-## ?: and other multi-operand operators
+## Operators including `?:`

+The application of a user-defined operator is treated as a method invocation.

-For an operator with multiple operands that yields an rvalue, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape* of the result is the narrowest scope among the *safe-to-escape* of the operands of the operator.
+For an operator that yields an rvalue, such as `e1 + e2` or `c ? e1 : e2`, the *safe-to-escape* of the result is the narrowest scope among the *safe-to-escape* of the operands of the operator.
+As a consequence, for a unary operator that yields an rvalue, such as `+e`, the *safe-to-escape* of the result is the *safe-to-escape* of the operand.

-For an operator with multiple operands that yields an lvalue, such as `c ? ref e1 : ref e2`, the *ref-safe-to-escape* of the result is the narrowest scope among the *ref-safe-to-escape* of the operands of the operator.
+For an operator that yields an lvalue, such as `c ? ref e1 : ref e2`
+- the *ref-safe-to-escape* of the result is the narrowest scope among the *ref-safe-to-escape* of the operands of the operator.

-For an operator with multiple operands that yields an lvalue, such as `c ? ref e1 : ref e2`, the *safe-to-escape* of the operands must agree, and that is the *safe-to-escape* of the resulting lvalue.
+- the *safe-to-escape* of the operands must agree, and that is the *safe-to-escape* of the resulting lvalue.

 ## Method invocation